-Hannah Tiernan is a researcher, writer and visual artist.
-She holds a BA in Photographic Media and an MFA in Art in the Contemporary World from NCAD.
+Hannah Tiernan is a researcher, writer and visual artist based in Dublin, Ireland.
 Her key area of interest is contemporary Irish LGBTQ+ history and expanding voices within the Irish LGBTQ+ community.

 In 2019 she authored ‘Foul, Filthy, Stinking Muck’: the LGBT theatre of Project Arts Centre, 1966 - 2000, and curated and hosted the ‘Foul, Filthy, Stinking Muck’ symposium.
 She is also the creator of the Ranelagh/Rathmines Queer Walking Tour, designed in conjunction with Ranelagh Arts.

 As a visual artist, Hannah has exhibited her photography and sculpture throughout Ireland and has several works housed in private collections.
 In 2016, she was awarded the Inspirational Arts Award for her photographic project, EQUAL.
 The project was a direct response to Ireland’s 2015 Marriage referendum, reflecting the societal shift post-referendum whilst also acknowledging the scars still felt within the LGBTQ+ community.